dfreire/spike-kirby-store/readme.md

 You can purchase your Kirby license at
 <http://getkirby.com/buy>

 A Kirby license is valid for a single domain.
 You can find Kirby's license agreement here: <http://getkirby.com/license>

-## The Starterkit
+## The Plainkit

-Kirby's Starterkit comes with a small demo website and a fully configured panel.
-Feel free to modify it and play with it as much as you like.
+Kirby's Plainkit is the most minimal setup you can get started with.
+It does not include any content, styles or other kinds of decoration, so it's perfect to use this as a starting point for your own project.

 ## The Panel